Your browser does not support JavaScript!

 Context

-Although there is no consensus on how to define financial stability, financial stability can be defined as a condition in which the financial system – which comprises financial intermediaries, markets and market infrastructures – is capable of withstanding shocks and the unravelling of financial imbalance without giving way to cumulative processes, which impair the allocation of savings to investment opportunities and the processing of payments in the economy.
+Although there is no consensus on a single definition, financial stability can be defined as a condition in which the financial system – which comprises financial intermediaries, markets and market infrastructures – is capable of withstanding shocks and the unravelling of financial imbalance without giving way to cumulative processes, which impair the allocation of savings to investment opportunities and the processing of payments in the economy.

-Strong policy responses and international cooperation are required to tackle the financial stability challenges posed by the Covid-19 pandemic.
+Thus, strong policy responses and international cooperation are required to tackle the financial stability challenges posed by the recent crises, and to strengthen the system to better respond to upcoming ones.

-This section considers the financial stability implications of the pandemic taking into account of the financial vulnerabilities identified before the crisis, including those related to financial market functioning, debt sustainability, bank profitability and the non-bank financial sector.
+This section considers the financial stability implications of the economic environment (characterized by inflation and low growth) on the banking and non-banking financial institutions, taking into account the financial vulnerabilities, including those related to financial market functioning, debt sustainability, and bank profitability.

 Extracted from the main Eurofi publications (Regulatory Updates, Views Magazines and Conference Summaries)